BrightspaceUI/core/components/inputs/docs/styling-native-inputs.md

 # Styling Native Inputs

 In the majority of cases, it's recommended to use our web component wrappers around native inputs like text, textarea, checkboxes and radios.
-They'll provide functionality like inline help, skeletons, form participation and localized validation out-of-the-box.
+They'll provide functionality like inline help, skeletons, form participation, and localized validation out-of-the-box.

-In the rare circumstances where it's preferred to use a native HTML input instead, it is possible to apply styles such that they appear similar to our web component variants.
+In the rare circumstance where a native HTML input is preferred, it is possible to apply styles such that they appear similar to our web component variants.

 ## Checkbox Input